webrecorder/browsertrix/docs/deploy/admin/org-import-export.md

 ### Import files

-If you already copied an organization's files to the S3 bucket being used in the new cluster, then you can skip this step.
-Otherwise, use a tool such as the `aws s3` command-line interface or `rclone` to sync the local directory of your files to the new bucket, being careful to retain the org ID "directory" and logical structure within, e.g.:
+If an organization's files have already been copied to the S3 bucket configured in the new cluster, skip this step.
+Otherwise, use a tool such as the `aws s3` command-line interface or `rclone` to sync the local organization directory to the new bucket, being careful to retain the org ID directory and logical structure within, e.g.:

 ```sh
 aws s3 cp /path/to/local/directory/<org-id> s3://new-bucket/<org-id> --recursive